Shallow Double Drive Over Receiving Pit

 Find a Dealer

 Receive from both hoppers of a trailer at the same time with Sudenga's patented Shallow Double Drive Over Receiving Pit.
-Capacities up to 17,500 BPH and the low-profile design make this conveyor system a versatile solution.
+Capacities up to 17,500 BPH and the low-profile design make this chain conveyor system a versatile solution.

 - Modular and can be custom configured to fit your application

 - Installed under truck scales, or simply in a shallow trench under a driveway

 - Minimizes concrete and dirt work during installation, while maximizing efficiency for the operation once installed